 What is an Emotional Support Animal?

-Emotional support animals are pets that fulfil the role of providing their owners therapeutic relief for a variety of mental health issues.
+Emotional support animals are pets that fulfill the role of providing their owners with therapeutic relief for a variety of mental health issues.
 For instance, an ESA can help a person suffering from depression overcome an episode and maintain stable mental wellbeing.

 Unlike service animals, ESAs don’t answer for a disability or limitation such as vision, physical mobility, or hearing, but are rather simply there to make sure their owners are in good psychological standing.